Bloom or Rest?

 We have similar expectations about people, don’t we?
 We brand some people as sensitive, unable to handle much stress or discord without succumbing to a breakdown.
 Others, with their strong, confident exteriors, we expect to take life’s challenges in stride because “they can handle it.”

-But there are times and situations that arise which test all of us, and we often discover that what’s at our very core contradicts everything that people have perceived about us.
-And sometimes it surprises the heck out of ourselves, too.
+But there are times and situations which arise that test all of us, and we often discover that what’s at our very core contradicts everything that people have perceived about us.
+And sometimes it surprises the heck out of us, too.

 For instance, a decade ago I would have considered myself a hibiscus.
 I was a stay-at-home mom who was content tending to my children and allowing my husband to make the decisions in our home.